This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - tokophobia, the fear of childbirth.

-In addition to the emotional distress, a phobia can lead to significant daily disruption if it becomes so severe as to cause a person to organise their life around avoiding anything that causes them anxiety.How would you describe the impact on your level of anxiety from coming into contact with or exagerrated thoughts about the source of the most disruptive of your phobias?
+In addition to the emotional distress, a phobia can lead to significant daily disruption if it becomes so severe as to cause a person to organise their life around avoiding anything that causes them anxiety.Rate the level of disturbance to your emotional stability of either coming into contact with or having unsettling thoughts about anything that you have a particular fear of?

 Additional symptoms can include